Documentation

 The answer is: Offline databases cannot know this.
 The only reliable way

-to detect proxies and VPNs is to observe their networking behavior
+to detect proxies is to observe their networking behavior

 when they are actually used (live).